Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Introduction

 Building energy simulations often represent natural ventilation with 1-D airflow models~\citep{ramponi_energy_2014}.
 Specified pressures at building openings force these airflow models.
 Empirical models derived from wind tunnel data often predict these pressures~\citep{orme_applicable_1999, costola_overview_2009}.
 However, wind tunnel data generally span limited building and urban geometries~\citep{freire_improvement_2013, costola_overview_2009}, leading most models to account for surrounding buildings with correction factors that are a function of canopy density~\citep{costola_overview_2009}.
 While these models are widely used~\citep{chiesa_python-based_2019, van_nguyen_new_2018}, they are not broadly accurate~\citep{freire_improvement_2013, ramponi_energy_2014}.
 Additionally, these models do not consider the coupling between the outdoor and indoor airflow.

 Large-eddy simulations (LESs) offer an alternative approach to predict the coupled outdoor and indoor airflow through specific canopy and building geometries.
 By resolving the larger turbulence scales that dominate the urban canopy and natural ventilation flows, LESs can accurately predict the airflow and resulting ventilation rates.
 Previous LESs of coupled indoor and outdoor flow fields often considered idealized building interiors~\citep{van_hooff_accuracy_2017, hwang_large-eddy_2022-1, hirose_indoor_2021} and surroundings~\citep{king_investigating_2017, adachi_numerical_2020}, or were building-specific~\citep{hwang_large-eddy_2023, chen_full-scale_2022}.
-These studies have supported the validation of LES models for wind-driven ventilation models, but they cannot inform future directions to improve the models currently used in the design process.
+While these studies have supported the validation of LES for wind-driven ventilation, LES can be used more broadly to understand and quantify natural ventilation with a focus on developing models that represent the surrounding urban canopy's effect.

 The objective of this study is to improve our understanding of the impact of urban canopy geometry on wind-driven natural ventilation and cooling under varying wind conditions.
-To achieve this objective, we use LESs to predict wind flow through idealized urban canopies and building interiors.
+To achieve this objective, we use LESs to predict wind flow through urban canopy and interior building geometries that intend to represent typical characteristics of real urban geometries.
 We consider urban canopies consisting of quadrants with changing street orientations at two different densities and calculate the ventilation rates through buildings at different locations within the quadrants for different wind directions.
-The building interiors include four different ventilation configurations: cross, corner, dual room, and single-sided.
+The building interiors include four representative ventilation configurations: cross, corner, dual room, and single-sided.
 For these four ventilation configurations, we quantify the urban canopy's effect on natural ventilation flow rates by exploring the impacts of canopy density, wind direction, and house location.
 Through this analysis, we seek to identify the primary factors impacting natural ventilation flow rates in real urban environments.
 Our results provide a first step towards developing improved models that can efficiently represent the dominant urban canopy effects and support accurate natural ventilation and cooling assessment across large-scale urban areas with diverse geometric characteristics.

 Section~\ref{sec:methods} describes the governing equations, computational setup, and quantification of ventilation rates.
 Section~\ref{sec:Results} presents the results both as flow visualizations and ventilation rates and discusses the implications for future model development.
 Section~\ref{sec:Conclusion} summarizes the conclusions.